elisabettadecao/elisabettadecao.github.io/research/index.md

 ## Selected work in progress
 * "Measuring attitudes towards domestic violence and child marriage: List experiments in Bangladesh" with Niaz Asadullah, Fathema Zahura Khatun, and Zahra Siddique. _In preparation for submission_
+* "Basic Instincts?
+The Role of Gene-Environment Interactions in Female Fertility Behavior" with Nicola Barban and Marco Francesconi. _Work in progress_
 * "The effect of an earthquake on health and cognitive outcomes later in life" with Giacomo Gabbuti and Franco Peracchi. _Work in progress_

 ## Publications